 • Piscifun Portable Fish Gripper

-What’s so great about the Boga Grip?
+What’s So Great About the Boga Grip?

-Boga brand grips have become very popular in recent years and for good reasons.
-These fish grippers are the best for keeping your hands safe and out of harm’s way when dealing with large fish or fish with sharp teeth and hooks which could easily send you to a hospital room while trying to wrangle them out from a large fish’s mouth.
+Boga brand grips have become very popular in recent years, and for good reasons.
+These fish grippers are the best for keeping your hands safe and out of harm’s way when dealing with large fish or fish with sharp teeth and hooks, which could easily send you to a hospital room while trying to wrangle them out from a large fish’s mouth.

 These grips are well constructed using high-quality components and boast swivelling jaws, great gripping power and can even weigh your fish.

-Boga brand grips are even designed to be able to be disassembled for maintenance their classic design was the first product of this kind on the market, hence their popularity.
+Boga brand grips are even designed to be able to be disassembled for maintenance; their classic design was the first product of this kind on the market, hence their popularity.

 If money is not a major consideration, we’d thoroughly recommend going with the best and buying a set today.
 The Boga lip gripper is better than the alternatives and certainly safer than just using a set of pliers!